l05er29/8bit_MP/README.md

 1. **Main Control Unit**: Manages control signals for the data memory, register file, and various multiplexers.
 2. **ALU Control Unit**: Receives signals from both the main control unit and the instruction to generate appropriate signals for the ALU.

+## Arithmetic Logic Unit (ALU)

+The Arithmetic Logic Unit (ALU) executes arithmetic operations like addition and subtraction, and logical operations such as AND, OR, and XOR.
+It processes data based on instructions, producing results that are then used by the rest of the processor, including writing them to registers or memory.A list of arithmetic and logic operations performed by ALU is given in the currently supported instruction section.

+### Superscalar Pipeline

+Our design aims to implement a superscalar architecture by giving the microprocessor two parallel data paths.
+This allows it to fetch, decode, and execute two instructions per clock cycle.

+### Dual Pipeline Stages

+1. **Fetch**
+   - Two instructions are fetched from the instruction memory simultaneously.

+2. **Decode**
+   - Both instructions are decoded, and operands are read from the register file.

+3. **Execute**
+   - Each instruction is executed in a separate ALU.

+4. **Memory**
+   - Memory access operations are performed for both instructions.

+5. **Writeback**
+   - Results of both instructions are written back to the register file.

+### Additional Control Logic

+To support dual instruction execution, additional control logic is required to handle dependencies and resource conflicts between the two instructions.
+This includes:

+- **Instruction Issuing Unit**:
+The Instruction Issuing Unit (IIU) operates in the ID stage, decoding incoming instructions from the Instruction Memory and detecting operand dependencies.
+If a dependency is found, the second instruction is held in a register and a "rollback" signal adjusts the next-PC value.
+The held instruction is then issued in the following clock cycle.

+- **Next-PC Logic**:
+- Whenever the “rollback” signal is asserted in the ID stage,next PC value will be the address of next instruction (PC + 4), otherwise it is the address of the instruction after the next instruction (PC + 8).

 ## Currently Supported Instructions